MinhPDX/fpa-showcase/README.md

 I plan to continue expanding this portfolio with additional analyses, including:

-- Building a more complex model incorporating scenario analysis (e.g., Monte Carlo simulation).
+* **Advanced Modeling:** Incorporate scenario and sensitivity analysis into existing models to show how changes in key assumptions impact financial outcomes.
-- Connecting Excel to an external data source (like a SQL database) using Power Query for automated data refreshes.
+* **Automation & BI:** Re-architect a model to pull historical data directly from a SQL database using Power Query, creating an automated, end-to-end data pipeline.
+* **Valuation Analysis:** Add a Discounted Cash Flow (DCF) valuation module to the 3-Statement Model to determine the company's intrinsic value.
-- Replicating one of these dashboards in a dedicated BI tool like Power BI or Tableau.
+* **BI Dashboard Replication:** Replicate one of the Excel dashboards in a dedicated BI tool like Power BI or Tableau to showcase advanced data visualization skills.

 ## 📞 About & Contact